-Amongst the multitude of industries that store and process information, the legal sector is entrusted with some of the most sensitive and critical data.
+Among the multitude of industries that store and process information, the legal sector handles some of the most sensitive and critical data.
 Organizations rely on their legal team and outside vendors to secure their information from competitors, opposing parties, and any other prying eyes.
 Information is the most valuable asset in the legal industry and keeping it secure is paramount to success.

-A new threat has become increasingly prevalent in the legal sector – hackers.
+A new threat is striking the legal sector – hackers.

 In fact, in March 2016, the Cyber Division of the FBI warned that hackers are specifically targeting international law firms, seeking confidential data.
 This trend has continued through 2017, as noted by The Information Commissioner’s Office (ICO) stating that there was a 173% increase in data security incidents in the legal sector between Q3 and Q4.
 It’s clear why a survey published in the General Counsel Excellence Report found that 31% of GCs are concerned with cybersecurity and privacy.

 But why has the legal industry seen such a sharp rise in the rate of attacks and become a prime target for cyber criminals?

 Corporate Law Departments and law firms store tons of confidential information that can be extremely financially and strategically valuable.
 Opposing counsel, business competitors, and foreign agents can use the information to manipulate markets or threaten parties.
 For example, a cyberattack against the computer networks of two major New York law firms in which servers were penetrated, malware installed, and Merger and Acquisitions partners’ emails exfiltrated was instigated by three foreign nationals who levied this information to make millions through insider trading.